How To Build A Water Storage System For Long-Term Emergencies

 Unfortunately, this is also the most expensive option.

-Stainless steel containers also tend to be heavy.
+Stainless steel containers tend to be heavy.

 You also must be careful what you put inside them.